dwu185/teaching/ES6 Symbol.md

 - Symbols help to make properties harder to access but not impossible
     - There are APIs that can expose symbols
 - Symbols make the author's intention of privacy very clear
-- Separate private properties from enumerations
+- Separate private properties from enumeration
 <!--DIV-LEFTCOLUMN-->
 ```javascript
 let Item = (function() {